Non-RS type cyclic MDS codes over finite fields via cyclotomic field reduction: Concluding remarks

 \section{Concluding remarks}

-In this paper, we mainly investigated the construction of cyclic MDS codes by using norm reduction in cyclotomic fields and presented a construction method of cyclic MDS codes over finite fields.
+In this paper, we mainly investigated the construction of cyclic MDS codes by using norm reduction via cyclotomic fields and presented a construction method of cyclic MDS codes over finite fields.
 We transform the problem of verifying the MDS property over a finite field into a problem of determining non-zero minors in characteristic zero.
-Many cyclic MDS codes over finite fields were obtained by this method and many non-RS type cyclic MDS codes were derived.
-In particular, the method presented is relatively simple compared to existing construction methods.
-Moreover, the results of this paper show that the parameters of non-RS cyclic MDS codes are flexible and completely cover the results in \cite{chen2025}.
+Many cyclic MDS codes over finite fields were obtained by using this method and many non-RS type cyclic MDS codes were produced.
+In particular, compared with the construction method in \cite{chen2025}, we gave a new and relatively simple characterization method for constructing cyclic MDS codes over finite fields and the parameters of the obtained non-RS cyclic MDS codes were relatively flexible.